-Men's and women's collections are inspired by the biker look.
+Today Barbour International is a stand alone brand.
+Men's and women's collections of jackets, tees, shirts, dresses, accessories and footwear are inspired by this authentic biker look.
 Styles and designs have been replicated in different contemporary fabrics alongside the original wax cotton introducing a whole new generation to this iconic style.